sil-car/lift-utils/README.md

 # lift-utils
-Read and write LIFt files in python
+Read and write LIFT files in python